 I love Ash Wednesday.
 With every year turning my hair more grey and my skin a tad more wrinkled it strikes deeper.
 “Remember you are dust and unto dust, you shall return.”
 The Lord remembers this too.
 His last enemy to conquer is death, so there’s nothing to be afraid of when we offer him our contrite heart, for he stands on the bright horizon of an eternal tomorrow calling us to himself.

-The Church’s annual Lenten launch from Joel and Psalm 51 is a splendid gift to contemplate all through Lent:
+The Church’s annual Lenten launch with Joel and Psalm 51 is a great gift:

 Even now, says the Lord, return to me with your whole heart, with fasting, weeping, and mourning.
 Rend your hearts, not your garments, and return to the Lord, your God, For he is gracious and merciful, slow to anger, abounding in steadfast love, and relenting in punishment.
 (Joel 2:12-13)

 My sin is always before me.

 What is evil in your sight I have done.

 (Psalm 51: 5-6)

 This year Jesus surprised me with a call to fast, weep, and ski.

 The weather reports and warnings for Ash Wednesday stirred my excitement with its promise of Mercy and a ton of snow.
 He gave us a wonderful snowstorm to complement Ash Wednesday, lasting well into Thursday.

 I left for Algonquin Park after morning Mass and adoration as the snow started falling.
 About an hour’s drive through the Madawaska Highlands had me alone with Jesus and Mary on the Leaf Lake ski trail.
 St Joseph waited for me at my first stop, Dee’s cabin.